1/3/10

 gift from sister-in-law

 At the end of a long plane trip, we sometimes struggle reuniting with our checked-in luggage at the carousel.
 It's here where many bags make several laps around the conveyor belt before we realize that in a sea of identical-looking Samsonite's, Tumi's, Delsey's or American Tourister's, plucking out our own and not someone else's is a bit of a challenge.
-One way to let the world know you 're the rightful owner is a luggage tag.
-Forget about those airline bag tags, they're difficult to read when you're jet-lagged or bleary-eyed.

 In the old days of summer when my father used to me bring me to his home province in Bohol, he improvised by writing on a piece of cardboard, taped it with clear plastic and attached it to the handle of the maleta using a string.
 It worked as he never lost a thing but I doubt if they'll survive today's crop of baggage handlers.
 These days, most luggage already come equipped with an ID tag holder for writing personal information or a slot for a standard-sized business card - which helps airlines locate the owner should the bag get wayward enroute.